yourlabs/yourlabs.compose/README.md

 Then, you can customize all you want!

+Other bigsudo commands you may use:

+- enable a backup systemd timer with: `bigsudo yourlabs.compose backup home=/home/$CI_PROJECT_NAME-$CI_ENVIRONMENT_NAME`
+- on review deployment CI server, to remove unused images and volumes and networks:
+  `bigsudo yourlabs.docker prunecron @ci.your.host`, this prevents the review-deployments from filling up disk space

 You may also get more general and conceptual description on the [blog article about eXtreme DevOps](https://yourlabs.org/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations/)